JakubSzkup1/computational_theory/README.md

 ## Task 5: Roots

 ### Overview
 This task calculates the first 32 bits of the fractional part of the square roots of the first 100 primes.
 This task provides insights into how mathematical constants can be represented in binary form.
-This sort of process is used in cryptgraphic applications where these constants are used in algorithm initialisation.
+This sort of process is used in cryptographic applications where these constants are used in algorithm initialisation.

 ### Steps Performed
 - Generate the first 100 primes using the iterative method from task 4.